-And many bottled waters are merely municipal tap water, sometimes run through a filtration unit.
-However, these filtration systems are typically designed to remove macro-pollutants such as lead and arsenic, but they may not filter out micropollutants such as pharmaceuticals and nicotine.
+Many bottled waters are merely municipal tap water run through a filtration unit.
+These filtration systems are typically designed to remove macro-pollutants such as lead and arsenic.
+But they often do not filter out micro-pollutants such as pharmaceuticals and nicotine.

-Studies finding pharmaceuticals in drinking water began to be published in the last decade (as reported by Realnatural).
+Studies finding pharmaceuticals in drinking water began to be published in the last decade.
 These were no fluke, however.
 And newer studies are confirming a growing problem among the world’s drinking water supplies.

 For example, this year research from the Czech Republic’s Department of Water Hygiene at the National Institute of Public Health collected samples from 92 water supplies, feeding half of Czech population.